Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Introduction

-To initiate the exploration, our preliminary experiments indicate that, under identical experimental conditions (e.g., prompts and initial random noise), the personalized model exhibits a significant decline in prompt consistency compared to the foundation model.
-For instance, as shown in the first two examples in Figure \ref{fig:teaser}, personalized models fail to generate \textit{``black curly hair"} and \textit{``angry"} faces accurately, whereas their foundation models can handle these prompts with a highly faithful manner.
-Plus, when handling more complex prompts that consist of multiple attributes (e.g., the two examples on the right of Figure \ref{fig:teaser}), the personalized model generates even poorer results.
-Based on this observation, we redirect our focus to the most critical component in personalization models: identity embedding.
-Our findings reveal that the inclusion of identity embeddings is a substantial factor that undermines prompt consistency.
-Comparative experiments with foundation models (e.g., SD v1-5 and SD-XL) that do not utilize identity embedding have demonstrated that identity embedding in personalized models impedes normal representation of other attribute-related tokens within the prompt through cross-attention mechanisms.
+Our preliminary experiments indicate that, under identical experimental conditions (\textit{e.g.}, prompts and initial random noise), personalization models' outputs exhibit a significant decline in prompt consistency compared to generated results without identity embedding.
+For instance, as shown in the first two examples in Fig.\ref{fig:teaser}, personalization models fail to generate \textit{``blonde curly hair"} and \textit{``angry"} faces accurately, whereas their counterparts without identity embedding can handle these prompts in a highly faithful manner.
+Plus, when handling more complex prompts that consist of multiple attributes, the personalization model generates even poorer results.
+These findings show a fact overlooked by most previous works: while personalization models show their degradation in prompt consistency, the ability of their original foundation models \textbf{is unharmed but overridden}.
+Based on this observation, we further find that identity embeddings can significantly undermine prompt consistency by impeding normal representation of other attribute-related tokens within the prompt through cross-attention mechanisms.
 This, in turn, adversely affects their effective expression in the latent space of the U-Net.
-In contrast, the attribute representation in the foundation models remains intact.
-Given the compelling zero-shot identity extraction capability of identity embedding, we have identified our core pursuit: \textbf{\textit{Is it feasible to mitigate the erosion of prompt consistency in personalized models without compromising the efficacy of identity embedding?}}
+However, given the compelling zero-shot identity extraction capability of identity embedding, directly modifying personalization models' well-trained cross-attention modules can destroy their ability to capture precise identity information.
+Therefore, our core pursuit is clear: \textbf{\textit{Is it feasible to mitigate the erosion of prompt consistency in personalization models while keeping their trained cross-attention modules unaffected?}}